mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 To my surprise, I realized Newegg's return policy was "replacement only."
 I'd always had an easy return experience with Newegg so I didn't even think to check the return policy beforehand, but I guess they're more strict about these XX lb units.

-Fortunately, I asked Newegg customer service nicely for a refund, and they granted it.
-Score one for Newegg!
+Fortunately, I asked Newegg customer service nicely for a refund, and they granted it, which is another reason I keep coming back to Newegg.

 ## Choosing a power strip